 Models are available made of metal, all-plastic, and of plastic bottoms and metal tops.
 Many of the metal ones (such as those made of aluminum) may not be dishwasher safe.

-Egg Slicers can also be used to slice peeled kiwi fruit, mushrooms, strawberries or cooked salad and new potatoes (peeled or unpeeled.)
-Some less-expensive ones may have their wires break when you try to cut mushrooms.
+Egg slicers can also be used to slice peeled kiwi fruit, mushrooms, strawberries or cooked salad and new potatoes (peeled or unpeeled.)
+Some less-expensive ones, though, may have their wires break when you try to cut mushrooms.